zhullyb/monyhar/monyhar/testing/libfuzzer/efficient_fuzzing.md

 *** note
 **Note:** If you upload your corpus to GCS, you don’t need to add the `seed_corpus` attribute to your `fuzzer_test` target definition.
-However, adding seed corpus to the Chromium repository is the preferred way.
+However, adding seed corpus to the Monyhar repository is the preferred way.
 ***

 You can do the same thing by using the [gsutil] command line tool: